 - Course and teaching design

 - Teaching Arrangements

-Teaching for quality learning at University, 3rd edition, by J Biggs and C Tang, 2007 (4th edition is also fine)
+Teaching for Quality Learning at University, 4th edition, by J Biggs and C Tang, 2011

 - Course outline